allegheny-college-cmpsc-404-spring-2025/course-materials/README.md

 This is a project for a client; it's more like life after school than life _during_ school.
 Like post-academic deadlines, deliverables developed for each Module is due by the end date of the Module.
 This means that the end dates listed above are _hard deadlines_.

 The modular nature of course design contemplates that we need to _keep moving_.
 Instruction will continue regardless of a single team's incomplete work.
-If there's unfinished work from a prior Module, it hinders your performance on all following Modules and may jeopardize your ability to complete the project to client standards.
+If there's unfinished work from a prior Module, it hinders your performance on all following Modules and may jeopardize your ability to complete the project to according to its standards.

 ### Course preparation